bradley/Blotter/README.md

 $ npm install
 ```

 The `blotter.js`, `blotter.clean.js`, and `blotter.min.js` files are built from source files in the `/src` directory.
-Do not edit these files directly.
+Do not edit these built files directly.
 Instead, edit the source files within the `/src` directory and then run the following to build the generated files:

 ```
 $ grunt